Lissy93/dashy/docs/management.md

 ## SSL Certificates

-Enabling HTTPS with an SSL certificate is recommended, especially if you hare hosting Dashy anywhere other than your home.
+Enabling HTTPS with an SSL certificate is recommended, especially if you are hosting Dashy anywhere other than your home.
 This will ensure that all traffic is encrypted in transit.

 ### Auto-SSL
 If you are using [NGINX Proxy Manager](https://nginxproxymanager.com/), then SSL is supported out of the box.
 Once you've added your proxy host and web address, then set the scheme to HTTPS, then under the SSL Tab select "Request a new SSL certificate" and follow the on-screen instructions.